nuxeo/nuxeo-drive/README.rst

 Windows Desktop Client
 ----------------------

+Once the marketplace package is installed, the windows desktop client package can be downloaded from the ``Home > Nuxeo Drive`` tab.

-Fetch the latest development version for ``nuxeo-drive-<version>-win32.msi`` windows installer from the `Continous Integration <http://qa.nuxeo.org/jenkins/job/IT-nuxeo-drive-master-windows/>`_.
+You can also fetch the latest development version for ``nuxeo-drive-<version>-win32.msi`` windows installer from the `Continous Integration <http://qa.nuxeo.org/jenkins/job/IT-nuxeo-drive-master-windows/>`_.